 Lawrence University’s fifth annual summer exhibition series at the Wriston Art Center Galleries features works by painter Joseph Friebert from Lawrence’s own permanent collection.

 The exhibition opens July 13 and runs through Aug 19.
-Two 20-minute guided Art @ Noon tours of the exhibition will be conducted July 19 and August 9.
+A 20-minute guided Art @ Noon tour of the exhibition will be conducted July 19.

 The Wriston Art Center galleries are free and open to the public Tuesday-Friday, 10 a.m. – 4 p.m.; Saturday-Sunday, noon – 4 p.m.; closed Mondays.